LivingInSyn/sliver/Transport-Encryption.md

  __⚠️ NOTE:__ This document does not apply when mTLS or WireGuard are used.

-# Versions 1.6.0+
+# Versions 1.5.40+

-⚠️ __This describes changes in an upcoming release__

-The following keys are embedded in each implant at compile time, the server also stores these values in its database in addition to the SHA2-256 hash of the implant's public key:
+The following keys are embedded in each implant at compile time, the server also stores these values in its database in addition to the SHA2-256 hash of the implant's peer public key:

 1. Age public key of server
-2. Age implant public key
+2. Age implant "peer" public key
-3. Age implant private key
+3. Age implant "peer" private key
-4. A minisign signature of the implant's age public key (signed by server's private key)
+4. A minisign signature of the implant's age peer public key (signed by server's private key)
 5. The server's minisign public key

 ### Server to Implant Key Exchange

 1. Implant generates random 256-bit symmetric "session key"
 2. Implant generates:
- * SHA2-256 hash of its Age peer public key
+ * Calculate the HMAC-SHA2-256 of the session key, where the HMAC key is the SHA2-256 hash of the peer private key
- * Uses Age to encrypt session key with server's public Age key
+ * Uses Age to encrypt session key and HMAC-SHA256 with server's public key
 3. Implant sends `[SHA2-256 Hash of Public Key | Age Ciphertext ]` to server.
-5. Server decrypts with server Age private key
+5. Server decrypts message with its private key
-7. Server generates a session ID, encrypts it with the session key using ChaCha20Poly1305, and sends it back
+6. Server generates a session ID, encrypts it with the session key using ChaCha20Poly1305, and sends it back
-8. All messages are encrypted with the session key using ChaCha20Poly1305 and associated with via the session ID
+7. All messages are encrypted with the session key using ChaCha20Poly1305 and associated with via the session ID
-9. Each side stores a SHA2-256 hash of each message's ciphertext to detect replayed messages
+8. Each side stores a SHA2-256 hash of each message's ciphertext to detect replayed messages

 ### Implant to Implant Key Exchange (Pivots)